nellore/nitwit/README.md

         print "".join(new_word)' \
     | python nitwit.py -d - >nitwits.txt
 ```
-Search for all three-letter Twitter handles in a random order:
+Search for all three-letter Twitter handles in random order:
 ```
 for i in {a..z}{a..z}{a..z}
 do